goophile/tidb-aws-benchmark/README.md

 Edit `aws-cloudformation.json` and `tidb-topology.yaml` for different configurations.

-Different EC2 instances may have different performances.
+Different EC2 instance types may have different performances.
 Current Cloudformation template chooses a cluster of EC2 instances according to [Software and Hardware Recommendations for Development and test environments](https://docs.pingcap.com/tidb/dev/hardware-and-software-requirements#development-and-test-environments) and [Minimal Deployment Topology](https://docs.pingcap.com/tidb/dev/minimal-deployment-topology).

 The OS image in the Cloudformation template is Ubuntu 20.04.
 The image IDs come from [Amazon EC2 AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/).
-You can also change the OS system in the Cloudformation template.
+You can also change the OS image in the Cloudformation template.

 # Sample result

-The sample templates use the following configuration:
+The sample template uses the following configuration:

 | Component              | InstanceType | Description       | vCPU | Memory | Storage        |
 | ---------------------- | ------------ | ----------------- | ---- | ------ | -------------- |